DHTMLX/gantt-docs/data/desktop/howtostart_dotnet.md

 <img src="desktop/how_to_start_net_project_template.png">

 Step 2.
-Adding Models, Views and Controllers
+Adding Gantt to the page
 --------------------------------

 ###Creating a Controller